 Credit risk is the risk of financial loss if a customer or counterparty fails to meet its contractual obligations and arises from the company's amounts due from related parties and other receivables.
-This risk is mitigated through established credit management techniques, including monitoring counterparty creditworthiness, setting exposure limits and monitoring exposure against these customer credit limits.
-Credit assessments are performed on all tenants looking to enter into lease agreement with the company, with the majority of tenants paying rent in advance.
-Outstanding tenants' receivables are monitored on a regular basis.
+This risk is mitigated through established credit management techniques, including monitoring counterparty creditworthiness, setting exposure limits and monitoring exposure against their credit limits.
 The carrying amount of balances due from related parties and other receivables in the balance sheet represents the maximum exposure to credit risk.
 There were no balances past their due date at the balance sheet date.